Core TeachingFood as medicine, digestive fire, constitutional balance

 The recipes

-We begin with the dishes that form the foundation of Ayurvedic eating — the foods that monasteries and households have relied on for millennia.
+The system begin with the dishes that form the foundation of Ayurvedic eating, the foods that monasteries and households have relied on for millennia.
 These are not exotic.
 They are simple, deeply nourishing, designed to be prepared often.

 Kitchari